IISc-Software-iGEM/bept/bio_docs/PBEQ-Tools.md

 - Electrostatic Potential Calculation: Calculates the electrostatic potential of a biomolecular system.

-- Solvent Accessibility: It can compute the electrostatic potential on the surface of the molecule, this helps in visualizing how the charge distribution affects molecular interactions.
+- Solvent Accessibility: It can compute the electrostatic potential on the surface of the molecule.
+This helps in visualizing how the charge distribution affects molecular interactions.

 - Support for Multiple Types of Biomolecules: It can represent proteins, nucleic acids, peptides, complexes, etc making it versatile tool.